Go on to Part Five

 the Detroit appearance from one week earlier on Oct.
 28, three bands were again

-their place.
-J. Geils was extremely popular in Detroit and played their
+J. Geils was extremely popular in Detroit and played their often,

 both Kerry and Gary expressed disappointment over their own band’s lukewarm